-3. Perinatal Events.
-The time frame just before, during and after birth is referred to as the perinatal period.
 The impulse parents have to hold their babies close to them after birth not only supports bonding it also helps to regulate a newborn’s immature physiology.
 Holding newborns skin to skin, referred to as kangaroo care in hospital settings, helps sick premature babies better regulate body temperature and heart rate and enables them to grow and recover more quickly.
 Separation of parents from their newborns, which remains common practice in hospital care, not only affects the parent-infant bond it also influences how a baby’s nervous system responds to stress.
 The duration of separation tends to be longer with difficult or complicated deliveries, including cesareans.
 My favorite book on bonding and the effects of early separation is Maternal-Infant Bonding (7)Klaus, M.H. and J.H.
 Kennell, Maternal-Infant Bonding.
 1976, St. Louis: Mosby, which has an updated version I just learned about called Parent-Infant Bonding (8)Klaus, M.H. and J.H.
 Kennell, Parent/Infant Bonding.
 2nd ed.
 1982: Mosby.
 326.

-4. Ancestors.
 The degree of nurturing behavior a mother rat gives her offspring affects its genes during the first week of life through the process of epigenetics.
 Experiences in our ancestors’ lives, including trauma during the formation of the embryo in a pregnant woman’s baby, affects future generations.
 We can also be influenced by traumatic events experienced by our parents in multiple ways, including at the same age they experienced an event (9)see the book “The Ancestor Syndrome“.

 Learn more about the role of multigenerational trauma in this 2013 article “Grandma’s Experiences Leave a Mark on Your Genes” in Discover magazine and 2014 article in New Republic about how kids are inheriting their parents’ trauma.”
 Nova also has a documentary about a discovery that the stress of famine in one European village affected risk for type 1 diabetes in the population’s grandchildren.
 Here’s a link to the first 10 minutes of the 5 part series on youtube.
 I’ve started writing about the role of transgenerational trauma in my own family tree, starting with a look at my paternal grandfather and events that may have influenced the development of his rheumatoid arthritis.

-5. Trauma in Childhood.
 Trauma that is inflicted by other human beings, who are supposed to care for and protect us, is one of the most difficult and influential kinds of events we can experience.
 The effects are most severe with children, because they are the most vulnerable among us.
 The adverse childhood experiences (ACE) studies (10)The study included 17,000 participants who completed surveys about their childhoods.
 Their average age at the time of first participation was 57.
 Participants were followed prospectively for 15 years after completing the surveys.
 Over 60 papers have been published to date.
 The researchers Dr. Vincent J. Filetti and Dr. Robert Anda and colleagues have followed 10 areas of trauma in childhood that affect risk for health problems in adulthood and which you can identify to calculate your own “ACE score.”
 Here’s an undated executive summary of the ACE study and findings find that trauma in childhood is an important risk factor for chronic illness in adults.
 The higher the number and types of exposure, the greater the risk.
 This is an example of compounding of trauma occurring during critical periods of development.
 See more in a detailed post about ACEs, “Boyhood,” and Chronic Illness and how early life events can play a role in risk for rheumatoid arthritis.

-6. Early Relationships.
 The kind of experiences children have with their parents or other adult caregivers is what I increasingly consider to be one of the single most underestimated and unrecognized sources of trauma that affects risk for chronic illness and other health issues in adulthood.
 It’s the risk factor those of us with an ACE score of Zero and who have no obvious histories of trauma are likely to have experienced even as we’ve learned to think is completely normal.
 It reflects the long-term impact of how an adult’s nervous system is an essential contributor to how a child’s nervous system develops and learns to respond to stress and trauma (11)chore, A. N. (2001).
 “The effects of secure attachment relationship on right brain development, affect regulation, and infant mental health.”
 Infant Ment Health J 22: 7-66.
 These effects are not limited to mental and psychological health and behavior.